kbaseapps/KBaseReport/README.md

 * `workspace_id`: (optional integer) id of your workspace.
 Preferred over `workspace_name` as it's immutable.
 Required if `workspace_name` is absent.
 * `workspace_name`: (optional string) string name of your workspace.
 Requried if `workspace_id` is absent.
 * `direct_html`: (optional string) raw HTML to show in the report
+* `template`: (optional dictionary) a dictionary in the form `{'template_file': '/path/to/tmpl', 'template_data_json': "json_data_structure"}` specifying the location of a template file and the data to be rendered in the template.
+For more information, please see the [KBase Templates Repo](https://github.com/kbaseIncubator/kbase_report_templates).
 * `objects_created`: (optional list of WorkspaceObject) data objects that were created as a result of running your app, such as assemblies or genomes
 * `warnings`: (optional list of strings) any warnings messages generated from running the app
 * `file_links`: (optional list of dicts) files to attach to the report (see the valid key/vals below)